vsaraikin/vsaraikin.github.io/content/posts/golang-json-marshalling.md

 title: "Go JSON Performance Showdown: Benchmarking the Fastest Libraries"
 date: 2025-10-05
 draft: false
-description: "A comprehensive benchmark comparison of 8 high-performance JSON libraries for Go—from standard library to SIMD-accelerated parsers."
+description: "A comprehensive benchmark comparison of 8 high-performance JSON libraries for Go: from standard library to SIMD-accelerated parsers."
 ---

 JSON serialization is everywhere in Go: REST APIs, config files, data pipelines, message queues.
 For most applications, `encoding/json` from the standard library works fine.
 But when you're processing millions of requests per second or dealing with large payloads, JSON becomes a bottleneck.